USS Liberty: Israeli attack

-On the afternoon of 8 June 1967, while in international waters off the northern coast of the Sinai Peninsula, Liberty was attacked and damaged by aircraft of the Israeli Air Force and motor torpedo boats of the Israeli Navy; 34 American crewmen were killed and 174 wounded.
+On the afternoon of 8 June 1967, while in international waters off the northern coast of the Sinai Peninsula, Liberty was attacked and damaged by aircraft of the Israeli Air Force and motor torpedo boats of the Israeli Navy; 34 American crewmen were killed and 174 were wounded.
 Though Liberty was severely damaged, with a 39-by-24-foot (11.9 m × 7.3 m) hole amidships and a twisted keel, her crew kept her afloat, and she was able to leave the area under her own power.
 Later, Israel apologized for the attack, stating it had mistaken Liberty for an Egyptian ship, as the incident occurred during the Six-Day War.
-In total, Israel gave close to $13 million (about $125 million in 2022) to the U.S. in compensation for the incident.
-This includes compensation to the families of those killed and wounded, and to cover damage of the ship.
+In total, Israel gave close to $13 million (about $128 million in 2026) to the U.S. in compensation for the incident.

 After the attack, she was escorted to Valletta, Malta, by units of the Sixth Fleet and given temporary repairs.
 After the repairs were completed, Liberty returned to the United States on 27 July 1967.
 She was decommissioned and stricken from the Naval Vessel Register on 28 June 1968.
 She was laid up in the Atlantic Reserve Fleet of Norfolk until December 1970, when she was transferred to the Maritime Administration for disposal.
 In 1973, she was sold for scrapping to the Boston Metals Company of Baltimore, Maryland.